-The Backup screen features two tabs, located on the upper, horizontal navigation bar: these are Repositories and Tasks.
+The Backup screen features two tabs, located on the upper, horizontal navigation bar: these are Repositories and Plans.
 By default, the Repositories tab is selected: the corresponding, Repositories view features three panels, for Active, Imported, and Archived repositories respectively.
 Currently, all panels are blank.

 To schedule one or more backups, proceed as follows: